 The SBP is located at the NOAA Western Regional Center in Seattle, Washington and is staffed with a Program Manager, Executive Officer, Inspection Coordinator, Engineering Coordinator and Training Coordinator.
 The SBP develops and implements policies for the safe operation and maintenance of NOAA’s small boats in coordination with the NOAA Small Boat Safety Board (SBSB).
 The SBSB is an advisory panel chaired by Mr. Dennis Donahue, and made up of representatives from each Line office, the Program Office, NOAA’s Safety and Environmental Compliance Office, and NOAA's Office of Law Enforcement.
 The SBSB is responsible for reviewing, revising and approving all policies, standards, and operating procedures pertaining to the agency’s small boats.
 The SBSB is also responsible for revising the , which governs the operating standards and procedures for all small boats operated under the authority of NOAA.

 The NOAA Small Boat Program continues to develop fleet wide metrics that support vessel manager needs and inform NOAA leadership of the value and challenges of small boat operations.
 The Program relies on these summary metrics, and associated data bases, to develop effective policy, focus resources to areas of elevated risk and customize products and services for the NOAA Small Boat community.
-The FY2018 Metrics are now available.
+The FY2018 Metrics and 2018 Annual Report are now available.

 The small boat fleet also has several green initiatives.